spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/converting-images/defining-conversions.md

     }
 ```

-Be aware that this can lead a performance hit.
+Be aware that this can lead to a hit in performance.
 When processing media the medialibrary has to perform queries to fetch each separate model.